rdbc-io/rdbc/README.md

 #rdbc

 This is an attempt to create a non-blocking and reactive API for database connectivity that could support many database driver implementations.
 First implementation will be a PostgreSQL driver.
+See https://github.com/rdbc-io/rdbc-pgsql

-The code is at pre-alpha state, a proof of concept really.
+The project is currently at testing stage.